yukthap8/AIConferenceSetup/README.md

-# Welcome to AI Conference Test Repo
+# Welcome tothe AI Conference Test Repo

 This repository is designed to help you test your Python environment setup.
 It includes a simple Python script that you can run to verify that everything is working correctly.